An Opportunity to Shine in Pierce County

 It takes a community for children and families to thrive – and that’s why we need the community to come together, through our 2019 community engagement effort, to help build this opportunity for Pierce County.

-With gratitude, we acknowledge the Puyallup Indian Tribe, a sovereign Indian nation, for whom this land has been the homeland for untold generations of Tribal members.
+With gratitude, we acknowledge the Puyallup Indian Tribe, a sovereign Indian nation, for whom this land has been the homeland for untold generations.

 A Community Vision